-Relaxing Seattle Day Trips
+Day Trips for Seniors

 While the Emerald City is one of the largest metropolitan areas in the United States, it can turn off nature lovers.
-However, Seattle’s location offers residents a variety of day trips to help them get out of the city and back into nature.
+However, Seattle’s location offers residents a variety of day trips for seniors to help them get out of the city and back into nature.
 Several National Parks and National Forests surround Seattle as well as the Puget Sound, making Seattle a great destination for nature lovers.
 If you or your loved one is in need of a senior care facility, Seattle might be the destination for you.

 Mount Rainier National Park